RaphaelIT7/gmod-cache/README.md

     connect-->cache_check[The cache checks if it's the same map by\ncomparing the saved Mapname with the Mapname of the Server] cache_check-- If it's not the same Map, clear the Cache\nIf it's the same Map, do nothing -->connect
 ```

+## Next Update
+[+] Added LUA API
+[#] Cleaned up the Code
+[#] Small problems fixed

+--- MDLCACHE_ Types ---
+MDLCACHE_STUDIOHDR = 1
+MDLCACHE_STUDIOHWDATA = 2
+MDLCACHE_VCOLLIDE = 3
+MDLCACHE_ANIMBLOCK = 4
+MDLCACHE_VIRTUALMODEL = 5
+MDLCACHE_VERTEXES = 6
+MDLCACHE_DECODEDANIMBLOCK = 7

+--- Menu State ---
+void cache.Flush() Call this if you want to flush the cache.
+bool cache.GetAsync() retuns a bool if the given MDLCACHE type is Async.
+bool cache.SetAsync(int MDLCACHE_[any], bool enabled) Enables Async for the given type. retuns a bool if the given MDLCACHE type has Async enabled.
+Some types can fail or cause problems!
+void cache.ShouldClear(string IP, bool clear) When the clients joins the given IP, the cache will be cleared if you want it to.
+(You can only controll the Cache for 1 IP!)

+--- Client State ---
+bool cache.GetAsync() retuns a bool if the given MDLCACHE type is Async.
+bool cache.SetAsync(int MDLCACHE_[any], bool enabled) Enables Async for the given type. retuns a bool if the given MDLCACHE type has Async enabled.
+Some types can fail or cause problems!
+void cache.ShouldClear(string IP, bool clear) When the clients joins the given IP, the cache will be cleared if you want it to.
+(You can only controll the Cache for 1 IP!)